collabdotcloud/docs.collab.cloud/docs/admin/hc7/chat.md

 [HCL Documentation on Github](https://github.com/hclcnx/global-samples/tree/master/microsoft-teams/Chat%20Integration)

 The integration is also possible if your chat system does not use your business email address as the id.
 Please open a ticket in our support system if you need assistance.
+We currently support integrations with Microsoft Teams, Slack and Sametime

 ## Examples